qijinshe/IBS-Grasping/README.md

 The file will generate following files for you:
 * ".pcd": pointclouds sampled from origin meshes, used for IBS computation.
 * "_vhacd.obj" and ".urdf": approximate convex decomposition of objectsusing the VHACD algorithm and the URDF wrappers of objects, used for Pybullet Simulation.
-* ".bvh" (optional): Precomputed files, used for grasp quality computation.
+* ".bvh" (optional): precomputed files, used for grasp quality computation.
 If you don't want to train models or compute grasp quality, you don't need to generate these files.

 ## Acknowledgments